arkemishub/.github/profile/README.md

 - [Arke UI](https://github.com/arkemishub/ui) - Our ready to use UI based on TailwindCSS ✨
 - [Arke JS Client](https://github.com/primer/css) - An isomorphic Javascript client for simply Backend connection

+Join on our [Discord](https://discord.com/invite/947C6JArtM) to collaborate with us  🙌.

 ### 👓 Appendix

 See what's next on our [public roadmap](https://github.com/orgs/arkemishub/projects/15).
-If you want to collaborate on project [join our team]([https://github.com/about/careers](https://discord.com/invite/mRcaQGHq5M)) 🙌.